Stacking and building games: why they’re good for children

 Through stacking and building games, children learn how to balance things to keep a tower upright.
 These games also help children practise hand-eye coordination.
 And they introduce children to early numeracy skills like size, height, comparison, order and so on.
 For example, how many blocks do I need to make the tower this high?
 Should I put the bigger box or the smaller box on next?

-Watching the tower fall down can be fun, and this can motivate children to try again.
+Building the tower and then watching it fall down can teach children about cause and effect.
+Watching the tower fall down can also be fun and can motivate children to try again.

 What you need for stacking and building games